divijghose/firedrake/Firedrake-meeting-2021-04-07.md

 We want outer-loop vectorisation to propagate through this.

 Q: how big is the switch?
 The size of the symmetry group - hundreds.
 Q: it's not just a permutation?
-In general it's an orientation-specific linear operator.
+In general we need an orientation-specific linear operator.

+No conclusion.

 ## Merge PRs: